 (Gratuities, massage, gift shop, 3% tax, beer and wine not included.)

-Receive a special savings when you attend 2 or 3 events by Paul Ilecki.
+Receive a special savings when you attend 2 events by Paul Ilecki.

 Includes lodging and meals between events.

 |Two Ways to Register

 |Deposit: $150 per person/per event is required at time of registration.